Fact: A solid customer onboarding experience will most definitely improve customer retention and reduce churn.

 Though ascertaining when a customer officially finishes onboarding will vary from team to team and company to company, TTFV is an excellent metric to support more diverse sets of users.
 In such a case, customize your onboarding to show them an early value, so they needn’t learn about all the features during the onboarding process itself.

-5. Onboarding NPS: Another simple metric for early-stage teams is the Net Promoter Score (NPS).
+5. Customer Onboarding NPS: Another simple metric for early-stage teams is the Net Promoter Score (NPS).
 Customers are asked to fill out a single-question survey that expresses their sentiment towards your product.
 This, again, could vary across teams, organizations, or products, based on the onboarding pathway that works best.
 Here though, timing is everything.
 The more accurately timed your NPS survey is, the more reliable and accurate the result.

 6. Customer Satisfaction (CSAT) Rating: While NPS measures overall satisfaction, CSAT is helpful to measure a user’s satisfaction with a particular feature.
 This metric is most effective when there are different onboarding journeys based on various features and their values to different sets of users.